‘Nothing can stop what’s coming’: Far-right forums that fomented Capitol riots voice glee in aftermath

 Advance Democracy, a group headed by former FBI analyst and Senate investigator Daniel J. Jones, who led the review of the CIA’s torture program, also was tracking pro-Trump forums as they built toward Wednesday’s assault.

-“In the lead up to yesterday’s violence, the Capitol rioters needed a place to plan for how the violence would unfold.
-They found this on unmoderated pro-Trump forums such as TheDonald.win,” said Jones.
+“In the lead-up to yesterday’s violence, the Capitol rioters needed a place to plan for how the violence would unfold.
+They found this on unmoderated pro-Trump forums such as TheDonald.win,” Jones said.
 “There, they posted their plans to take matters into their own hands and literally threatened to kill lawmakers.
 They encouraged each other to bring illegal weapons.
-When this came to fruition, the real life actions provided fodder for those on the forum.”
+When this came to fruition, the real-life actions provided fodder for those on the forum.”

 As QAnon grew, Facebook and Twitter missed years of warning signs about the conspiracy theory’s violent nature

-In the aftermath of Wednesday’s takeover, pro-Trump forums wavered between glee, deflection and recrimination, shunting blame for the chaos onto a mass of scapegoats.
-They blamed Vice President Mike Pence, for not subverting the reality of Trump’s loss and old foes like Democrats, the media and the “deep state,” They also blamed the Capitol Police and other members of law enforcement.
+In the aftermath, pro-Trump forums wavered between glee, deflection and recrimination, shunting blame for the chaos onto a mass of scapegoats.
+They blamed Vice President Pence, for not subverting the reality of Trump’s loss, and old foes like Democrats, the media and the “deep state,” They also blamed the Capitol Police and other members of law enforcement.

-Some pro-Trump posters conjured new conspiracy theories to explain away the damage: “Does anyone else feel like this was all a complete setup?” conservative commentator Evan Kilgore tweeted late Wednesday, in a message that was ‘liked’ 94,000 times.
+Some pro-Trump posters conjured new conspiracy theories to explain away the damage: “Does anyone else feel like this was all a complete setup?” conservative commentator Evan Kilgore tweeted late Wednesday, in a message that was ‘liked’ more than 114,000 times.

 Social media sites like Facebook and Twitter worked belatedly to tamp down some of the fervor.
 Facebook indefinitely suspended Trump‘s accounts Thursday, while Twitter blocked him from tweeting for 12 hours.
-But a number of less-moderated alternatives offered refuge for Trump supporters eager to egg the chaos on.
+A number of less-moderated alternatives offered refuge for Trump supporters eager to egg the chaos on.

 The pro-Trump attorney L. Lin Wood, whose Twitter account was suspended Wednesday after he baselessly accused Pence of being a “child molester,” leaped quickly to the alternative social network Parler, where he urged Trump-supporting “patriots” to keep fighting, saying, “Almighty God is with you.
 TODAY IS OUR DAY.”